Battle of Manila (1574): Battle

-Limahong's fleet was spotted by Spanish posts in the northern part of Luzón, commanded by Juan de Salcedo and Francisco de Saavedra.
-Three messengers were sent by sea, but lack of wind caused the pirate fleet to catch up with them, forcing the Spaniards to abandon the boats and continue on foot by land.
+Limahong's armada was spotted by Spanish posts of Villa Fernandina in northern Luzón, commanded by Juan de Salcedo and Francisco de Saavedra.
+Alarmed by the size of the fleet, Salcedo believed it was a Portuguese fleet come to attack Manila, so he gathered fifty arquebusiers in seven oared vessels to reinforce Manila.
+He also recruited 200 Ilocano warriors upon reaching Bauang.
+Meanwhile, he send three messengers by sea to warn the city, but lack of wind caused the pirate fleet to catch up with them, forcing the Spaniards to abandon the boats and continue on foot by land.
 Consequently, it was impossible to send the message in time.